alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Within the EU, you don't need a licence or follow special rules to move processed foods.

 Outside the EU, check with the country you're exporting to.
 They'll tell you if you need a 'certificate of free sale'.

+If you're exporting  processed fish products to Australia or New Zealand

 ###Apply for a certificate of free sale